adamghill/troml/README.md

 # troml

-`troml` investigates a modern Python package, i.e. a package with a `pyproject.toml` file, and provides a list of potential classifiers that could be added.
+`troml` provides a list of potential classifiers that could be added to a Python package.
+It only supports modern Python packages that use the [`pyproject.toml`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) standard.

 ![Screenshot of troml in action](https://github.com/adamghill/troml/blob/main/troml.png?raw=true)

 ## Usage

-1. Go to a directory with source code for a modern Python package
+1. Go to a directory with source code for a Python package
 2. `uvx troml`

 ### Specify a path